Microsoft just rebooted its entire PC gaming strategy

 For years, PC gaming has flourished almost in spite of Microsoft’s efforts, as the company has tried (and failed) on several occasions to funnel players into its own digital storefronts.
-Now the company is acknowledging its previous missteps, and says it’s embracing the kinds choices that PC gamers have always preferred.
+Now the company is acknowledging its previous missteps, and says it’s embracing the kinds of choices that PC gamers have always preferred.

 “We’ve not always lived up to our aspiration of keeping gamers at the center of everything we do when it comes to the experience they’ve had on Windows,” Xbox head Phil Spencer said in a blog post.